kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-using-react-patterns-for-structured-config.md

 - We've encoded the 1-6 pokemon by using [TS tuple syntax](https://www.typescriptlang.org/docs/handbook/basic-types.html#tuple).
 - We're using `ReturnType` to say "Whatever the `Pokemon` component returns" rather than some sort of `React.ElementType` or `JSX.Element` or otherwise intermediate generic representation.
 - We've named the `children` explicitly as what they are, in this case `pokemon`.
 There's no need to have an implcit convention for `children` when we're dealing with strongly typed objects.
 - We're returning just a simple JS object.
-This is because we're actually going to cheat when it comes to YAML.
 It's much easier to convert from JSON-like to YAML than to manually build a YAML AST.
-I looked into using building YAML directly, and unfortunately hit some obstacles due to [types being out of date](https://github.com/eemeli/yaml/issues/102).
-Since my main mission here is type-safe config and not a JS -> YAML React Reconciler, we'll just cheat a bit.
+I looked into building YAML directly via AST, and unfortunately hit some obstacles due to [types being out of date](https://github.com/eemeli/yaml/issues/102).
+Since my main mission here is type-safe config and not a JS -> YAML React Reconciler, we're going to cheat (as SPOILED above!).

 What usage looks like: